ethereum/eth-wiki/docs/white-paper.md

 ### Further Applications

-**1. Savings wallets**.
+#### 1. Savings wallets

 Suppose that Alice wants to keep her funds safe, but is worried that she will lose or someone will hack her private key.
 She puts ether into a contract with Bob, a bank, as follows:

 -   Alice alone can withdraw a maximum of 1% of the funds per day.
 -   Bob alone can withdraw a maximum of 1% of the funds per day, but Alice has the ability to make a transaction with her key shutting off this ability.